 Visit the home of John Clare

 John Clare is often considered to be one of the most important 19th-century poets.
-He was born in the village of Helpston village in 1793 and lived here until 1832.
+He was born in the village of Helpston in 1793 and lived next door to The Bluebell Inn until 1832.

 John Clare’s Cottage

-Following his death in 1864, the landlord divided the cottage John Clare had once lived in into four.
-The cottage in which he lived is open to the public and they often host a variety of events.
+Following his death in 1864, the landlord divided the cottage John Clare had once lived in, into four.
+The cottage is open to the public and they often host a variety of events.
 Find out more here. http://www.clarecottage.org/

 Exeter Arms Public House

 This was once the village courthouse.
 Bullock fairs were also once hosted in the yard.
-After John Clare’s death, his body was brought back from the asylum at Northampton and stored here overnight before his burial.
+After John Clare’s death, his body was brought back from Northampton and stored here overnight before his burial.

 St. Botolph’s Church